actions-marketplace-validations/karlbeecken_co2-twitter-bio/README.md

   <p align="center">A Twitter bot that updates your Twitter bio/location with weekly atmospheric CO2 levels.<p>
 </p>

+## Deprecation
+With the end of the free Twitter API, this bot doesn't work anymore.
+Thus, this repository is archived.

 ## Usage
 To use this Twitter bot you'll need a Twitter developer account.
 Apply for one here: https://developer.twitter.com/en/apply-for-access